ghuynh11/data-analysis-portfolio-project-bellabeat/README.md

 → These initiatives do not only motivate and support the users to be more physically active, they also increase users' engagement with Bellabeat app, at the same time promoting for other Bellabeat products and membership.

-- **Push notifications**: Implement relevant push notifications of Bellabeat app which align with peak activity time and resting time:
+- **Push notifications to promote time-based engagement**: Implement relevant push notifications of Bellabeat app which align with peak activity time and resting time:
   - Combining Bellabeat membership to show diet suggestions in the morning and in the afternoon before and after workout.
 According to the data, morning and afternoon are when the users are mostly active.
 By sending relevant push notifications at the right moment, we could increase users's engagement with Bellabeat app and membership.
   - Targeting users who have longer time staying awake in bed according to the data: sending notifications showing recommendations on helpful tips about sleeps, like ways to have a good sleep, 5 minutes meditation guide before sleep.